 6.3.6 Type2: Cross-Script Variants for Telugu and Sinhala

 The following three pairs of characters represented by the corresponding code points between the Telugu and Sinhala which may be considered as having only similarity if the similarity between 0C30 and 0DBB is not sustainable.
 However NBGP, in consultation with Sinhala, concludes that 0C30 and 0DBB could cause confusion from the script user point of view.
 Therefore, they are proposes as cross script variants between the two scripts and the disposition is blocked.”
+This analysis follows the NBGP Cross-script Variant inclusion policy available in Appendix C.